Meet today's demands, explore tomorrow's possibilities

-Our quantitative HCV RNA assay is based on a novel dual probe approach with an optimized automated extraction and amplification procedure.
+Our quantitative HCV RNA assay is based on a novel dual probe approach with an optimised automated extraction and amplification procedure.
 This test ensures highly sensitive detection of HCV RNA across different HCV genotypes with accurate and reproducible results at low viral loads.
-With improved testing, optimized treatment is one step closer—as is putting a stop to the spread of HCV.
+With improved testing, optimised treatment is one step closer — as is putting a stop to the spread of HCV.

-Roche is the established partner labs need to meet current and future demands—from defining clinical cut-off points in the wider marketplace to mitigating infection risk and promoting the standardization of testing.
+Roche is the established partner labs need to meet current and future demands — from defining clinical cut-off points in the wider marketplace to mitigating infection risk and promoting the standardisation of testing.

 Learn how to put long-term sustainability within reach, no matter your lab’s size or discipline.
 Laboratory leaders have identified the ideal process for labs looking to implement transformation initiatives.

 Invest in your future